psychopy/workshops/source/translators/makePullRequest.rst

   - *DOCS:*
 - usually for documentation
 - but also for changes that cannot "break" the software
+- *DOCS:* may change to something like *TRNSL:* in future

+  - Jon Peirce will let you know if this change occurs

 2c: The commit message itself
 ------------------------------------